petuum/tuun/docs/nni.rst

 Get started
 ***************

-After downloading the source code of TUUN to the specific directory, you only need to change the python path by:
+After downloading the source code of Tuun to the specific directory, you only need to change the python path by:

 .. code-block:: console

-    export PYTHONPATH=<$PATHTUUN> # PATHTUUN is the path where you have the source code of tuun
+    export PYTHONPATH=<$PATHTUUN> # PATHTUUN is the path where you have the source code of Tuun

-Currently in the training code, we follow the NNI examples to read the hyperparameters in each trial.
-In our above example, you can do:
+Currently in the training code, we follow the NNI examples to report the results and read the hyperparameters in each trial (`link <https://nni.readthedocs.io/en/stable/hyperparameter_tune.html>`_).
+In our above example, for reading hyperparameters in each trial you can do:

 .. code-block:: python